-Best Steam Eye Masks 2025: An Honest Comparison
+Best Steam Eye Masks 2025: Archive Comparison & What Changed in 2026

-Why Steam Eye Masks Are Everywhere in 2025
+Why Steam Eye Masks Took Off in 2025

-Steam eye masks have gone from a niche J-beauty secret to a wellness staple.
-Sales have tripled since 2022 as screen time continues to climb (the average American now spends 7+ hours daily on screens) and consumers seek non-pharmaceutical solutions for eye strain, headaches, and insomnia.
+Steam eye masks have gone from a niche J-beauty secret to a mainstream wellness essential.
+Sales have quadrupled since 2022 as screen time continues to climb (the average American now spends 7+ hours daily on screens) and consumers seek natural, non-pharmaceutical solutions for eye strain, dry eyes, headaches, and insomnia.

 But with dozens of brands flooding the market, choosing the right one isn't straightforward.
 We tested six popular brands head-to-head across the metrics that actually matter.